 Lined with a bustling stretch of fascinating bars and alfresco restaurants along Singapore River, Boat Quay is a popular hangout for the working class and tourists alike.
 It is important to note that the shophouses used to be warehouses back in the 1800s as Boat Quay was once a thriving port where major commercial activities took place.
 These buildings were conserved to retain the heritage and its significance in Singapore’s history.
 Learn More

-Located along the Singapore River, Clarke Quay is known as Singapore’s most vibrant entertainment hub, a recommended pitstop for travellers visiting the country.
+Located along the Singapore River, Clarke Quay is known as Singapore’s most vibrant entertainment hub and a recommended pitstop for travellers visiting the country.
 A melting pot of nightspots, bars, international cuisine and a host to regular festivals, the ambience is undeniably stimulating to the mind.
 Learn More

 Explore the endless activities and attractions in both historic and modern Singapore at Park Regis Singapore.